 Strengths: PA/AB, HR, R, RBI, SB, OBP

 Biggio will be coveted in drafts because he has a power-speed combo that should see him threaten 20-20.
 If things break right, that could be just a start.
 If he maintains his position as the No. 2 hitter in the lineup, he will score a lot of runs and should have his fair share of RBI in a young, improving lineup.
 Biggio’s dream scenario is that he can control the strikeouts (his 2019 K% was 28.6%) and boost his batting average (by being more aggressive) while maintaining his excellent OBP.
 This is a perfect recipe for fantasy production.

 The Blue Jays are likely to go with Biggio regardless of his worst-case scenario.
 He is lining up to be a pillar of their next great team, but struggles would see him dropped down the lineup, into a platoon, or shared duties.
 The team has many versatile infielders who could take a bite out of Biggio’s playing time if he doesn’t adjust to major league pitching.
-Strikeout prevention should be Biggio’s main goal in 2020, but if he can’t reduce his swing-and-miss, Biggio just won’t take the necessary step forward to make an all-around fantasy impact.
+Strikeout prevention should be Biggio’s main goal in 2020, but if he watches too many pitches go by for strikes, Biggio just won’t take the necessary step forward to make an all-around fantasy impact.

 2020 Projection: 80 R, 24 HR, 70 RBI, 20 SB, .270/.370/.435

 2019: 32 R, 11 HR, 21 RBI, 4 SB, .311/.358/.571 | SS #49